To make a permission request for RDS6 please click here - this will only work while on the CCHMC network or when VPN connected to CCHMC.

 - Names of at least 2 authorizers who will manage access to the protected folder

-The Permissions Manager tool lets users request permission to select drives on the Research Data Storage (RDS) System (learn more about which drives can be managed).
-Instead of users emailing various folder administrators and having the email possibly get lost or deleted, the Permissions Manager takes care of everything.
-All a user has to do is go through a few simple steps and every piece of information needed to process to submit a request gets captured and properly routed for approval.
+The Permissions Manager tool lets users request permission to drives on the Research Data Storage (RDS) System.
+Instead of users emailing various folder administrators and having the email possibly get lost or deleted, Permissions Manager takes care of everything.
+All a user has to do is go through a few simple steps to submit a request and properly routed for approval.

 NOTE TO MAC USERS: Please use Firefox to access the permissions manager, as Safari has been known to have problems with this application.